Gannon University Online Learning Frequently Asked Questions

 Gannon University has been recognized with several rankings.
 U.S. News & World Report has ranked Gannon a Top Regional University in the North Region in 2014.
 In addition, for the eighth consecutive year and in 2014, U.S. News & World Report ranked Gannon #11 on its list of Best Value Schools in the North Region.

 Are there programs to help me pay for my education?

 Yes.
 Financial aid is available to those who qualify.
 For specific details go to the Tuition and Financial Aid page.
 You may be able to get all or some of your tuition reimbursed through your employer; see the Employer Tuition Reimbursement page.
-If you are a veteran or a member of the armed services, you may be eligible for benefits available through Veterans Administration and the Yellow Ribbon program; go to the Military Students page for more information.

 Do I have to be Catholic to attend Gannon University?

 No. Gannon is a Catholic university that offers a value-centered education in the Christian tradition to prepare students to be successful and responsible family members, citizens and professionals.
 Gannon welcomes students of all faiths and we believe that different perspectives, traditions and beliefs add to the educational experience for all.

 When can I start one of the Gannon online programs?